Settorezero/Arlok/docs/lipo_mod.md

 - Solder a black cable from the SX1308 - output to the - of Vservo X1 screw terminal
 - (optional) Solder a cable, having a female dupont terminal, on the + Input terminal of the SX1308 module along with red cable already soldered: this can be used for checking the battery voltage reading from an Analog Input.
 The female dupont terminal can be connected to one free analog input terminal (A2 - you can use/take inspiration from the [explorer lipo](../arduino/explorer_lipo/) programming example)
 - Set the Jumper JP1 in the `VSERVO` position

+OPTIONAL
+- Solder red and black cables on the "Battery Display" and connect them to VIN and GND of the SX1308 PCB

 Now all the robot parts (logics and servos) will be powered from the same battery: Logics will be powered at about 5V and servo at about 5.6V.
 The [explorer](../arduino/explorer/) program contain some instructions for reading the battery and show it on display.